pkp/pkp-docs/learning-omp/en/catalog-management.md

 ### Create a new catalog entry

-You can create a new entry from the list of submissions in Catalog > All Monographs by clicking ‘Add Entry’ on the main panel submenu.
+You can create a new entry from the list of submissions in Catalog > All Monographs by clicking __Add Entry__ on the main panel submenu.

 ![](./assets/learning_omp-catalog-managment_add-entry.png)

-Select the submission(s) you want to add to the catalog and click ‘Add Selected to Catalog.’
+Select the submission(s) you want to add to the catalog and click __Add Selected to Catalog.__

 ### Create a catalog entry for a chapter
-See section on adding Chapter files.
+See section on adding [Chapter files](./role-specific-workflows.md#chapters).

 ### Create a catalog entry within a manuscript submission
 To create a catalog entry within the submission of a manuscript: